JonathanCasey/grand_trade_auto/CONTRIBUTING.md

 unit tests:
 - `apics.conf`:
   - `alpaca-test`
+  - `alphavantage-test`
 - `databases.conf`
   - `postgres-test` (do NOT use production db.
 WILL be DELETED!)

 The `env` for each of those must be `test`.

+Note that some test WILL make API calls, so it will count against any rate limiting or quotas.